to-jajav33/stax/packages/docs/README.md

   details: Don't be held back from having to print out new cards, just create them here and test them out ASAP!
 - title: Live testing with friends and family
   details: Friends and family aren't around??
 No worries, have them connect remotely.
-footer: Stax...
+footer: CardStax...
 Developed by Cold Mountain Entertainment, Inc. Documentation...
 Developed using VuePress by William Imoh
 ---